Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Simulation Study

-\quad\\ \textbf{Marginal coverage of calibrated CI.} The marginal coverages of calibrated confidence intervals and non-calibrated confidence intervals are given in Figure~\ref{fig:coverage}.
+The marginal coverages of calibrated confidence intervals and non-calibrated confidence intervals are given in Figure~\ref{fig:coverage}.
 We see that calibrated confidence intervals have much improved coverage compared to non-calibrated confidence intervals, especially when $n$ is large and $m$ is small as the variance due to distributional perturbations dominates the marginal variance.
+In Appendix, Section \ref{sec:add_simulations}, we additionally look at the case where the data analyst considers $K=8$ different adjustment sets including two additional sets $\{X_1, X_2\}$ and $\{X_1, X_2, X_4\}$.
+In this case, some estimators are highly correlated, meaning that intuitively they are not distinct sources of evidence.
+This results in slight undercoverage, which highlights our advice that ideally one should use uncorrelated estimators to calibrate inference.